drivendataorg/cookiecutter-data-science/docs/docs/index.md

 ### Build from the environment up

-The first step in reproducing an analysis is always reproducing the computational environment it was run in.
+The first step in reproducing an analysis is always reproducing the computational environment in which it was run.
 You need the same tools, the same libraries, and the same versions to make everything play nicely together.

 One effective approach to this is use [virtualenv](https://virtualenv.pypa.io/en/latest/) (we recommend [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/) for managing virtualenvs).
 By listing all of your requirements in the repository (we include a `requirements.txt` file) you can easily track the packages needed to recreate the analysis.
 Here is a good workflow:

- 1. Run `mkvirtualenv` when creating a new project
+ 1. Run `mkvirtualenv` when creating a new project.
- 2. `pip install` the packages that your analysis needs
+ 2. `pip install` the packages that your analysis needs.
- 3. Run `pip freeze > requirements.txt` to pin the exact package versions used to recreate the analysis
+ 3. Run `pip freeze > requirements.txt` to pin the exact package versions used to recreate the analysis.
  4. If you find you need to install another package, run `pip freeze > requirements.txt` again and commit the changes to version control.

 If you have more complex requirements for recreating your environment, consider a virtual machine based approach such as [Docker](https://www.docker.com/) or [Vagrant](https://www.vagrantup.com/).
 Both of these tools use text-based formats (Dockerfile and Vagrantfile respectively) you can easily add to source control to describe how to create a virtual machine with the requirements you need.